kushika-s30/ArduinoSideProjects/README.md

 This sketch makes use of 6 LEDs which are connected parallelly to 6 digital pins of the Arduino UNO.

-Whenever the PUSH button, which is connected to another pin of the board, is pressed, a random number of LEDs between (1-6) will glow, serving the purpose of a dice.
+Whenever the PUSH button is pressed, a random number of LEDs between (1-6) will glow, serving the purpose of a dice.

 This sketch uses 1724 bytes (5%) of program storage space.
 Maximum is 32256 bytes.